amirouche/letloop/letloop/okvs.md

 Returns SRFI-173 hook associated with the beginning of a transaction.
 This hook gives a chance to extension libraries to initialize their internal states.
-The procedures associated with this hook must execute just after the transaction is started.
+The procedures associated with this hook must execute just after the transaction is started, and before user procedure passed to `okvs-in-transaction` is called.

 ### `(okvs-pre-commit-hook handle)`